tobega/tailspin-v0/TailspinReference.md

   from the left-hand relation that are not in the right-hand relation.
 * Two relations can be combined with the `join` operator.
 The new relation will have keys that are the union of the keys of both.
 If there are no common keys, a full cross-product will be created, otherwise the entries will first be grouped on equality of common keys and a cross-product will be created within each equivalence group.
+This is known as a "natural join".
 * A relation can be [projected](#projections-and-lenses) onto a subset of the keys by referencing the relation, appending an opening parenthesis, a list of keys for the projection within curly braces and a closing parenthesis, e.g. `$myRelation({x:})` will select all the x-values, and only the x-values, in the relation and return a new relation with the new tuples/structures.